baberrehman/baberrehman.github.io/index.md

 Programming Languages | Type Theory | Functional Programming <br />
 [[Github](https://github.com/baberrehman/)] | [[LinkedIn](https://www.linkedin.com/in/baberrehman/)] | [brehman (at) cs.hku.hk]

-I am a PhD student in the Department of Computer Science at the University of Hong Kong, where I have been studying since September 2018.
-I am working under the supervision of Dr. Bruno Oliveira, and my research primarily focuses on type systems, with a particular emphasis on the integration of intersection types and union types.
+I hold a PhD in Programming Languages from the University of Hong Kong, where I have been studying until September 2018.
+I worked under the supervision of Dr. Bruno Oliveira, and my research primarily focuses on the design and implementation of programming languages, with a particular emphasis on the integration of intersection types and union types.

 Prior to pursuing my doctoral degree, I gained several years of experience working as a software engineer in a DevOps role.
 This background has provided me with valuable practical knowledge and insights that I can apply to my current research.